 780-497-5886 | myAccess@macewan.ca7-198, City Centre Campus10700 – 104 AvenueEdmonton, AB

-Career Development and Experiential Learning (CDEL) helps students and recent alumni navigate their career journey with confidence.
-We give advice, provide resources, organize events and support experiential learning opportunities, such as internships, field placements and co-ops.
+The Careers and Experience office helps students and alumni navigate their career journey.
+We give advice, provide resources, organize events and support development of career-relevant experience through leadership and volunteer opportunities as well as experiential learning opportunities such as course projects with community partners, internships, field placements and co-ops.

 780-633-3512 | email@example.com, City Centre Campus10700 – 104 AvenueEdmonton, AB